 “Hey now, that’s not fair,” said Butler.

-Michael added, with apparent reluctance, “He did his best.”
-Karlos didn’t get the impression that he really thought that, though.
+Michael added, “He did his best.”
+Karlos didn’t get the impression that he really meant that, though.
 What had they been arguing about before he and Butler had arrived?

 “I mean, it’s not like anyone could have seen it coming,” Butler said.
 “Apart from the Oracle, of course.”

 “The Oracle?”
 Karlos asked, noting the resigned look Silas was giving his thoroughly unrepentant subordinate.
-As a Latin student Karlos was aware of historical and literary oracles, figures to whom people would turn for predictions about the future, but on modern day Laurus… It must be some kind of weird acronym or pseudonym, surely?
+As a Latin student Karlos was aware of historical and literary oracles, figures that people would turn to for predictions about the future, but on modern day Laurus… It must be some kind of weird acronym or pseudonym, surely?

 “He sent us a message telling us that you were in danger,” Silas said.
 Ah, so that was why they’d all turned up when they had.
 Karlos felt rather stupid for not wondering about it before.
 “As his name implies, he can — allegedly — tell the future.”
 Was that true?
-Karlos couldn’t help being sceptical about this.
+Karlos couldn’t help but be sceptical.
 “As soon as we got his message we sent as many people as we could to the house.”